geoorgeous/spsc_fifo/README.md

 ### What is SPSC FIFO?

-SPSC (Single Producer, Single Consumer) refers to the idea that a system has only two parties: a single producer that is producing and writing some abitrary content in to the system, and a single consumer that's consuming and reading that content from the system.
+SPSC (Single Producer, Single Consumer) refers to a system that has only two active parties: a single producer that is producing and writing some abitrary content in to the system, and a single consumer that's consuming and reading that content from the system.
+At first, this seems like an arbitrary constraint to put on any given system, but in practice these constraints allow us to design efficient data exchange interfaces.

-An SPSC FIFO... to-do
+An SPSC FIFO is a First-In-First-Out data structure - such as a queue - built with SPSC in mind.
+This means that for a queue, only one party - the Producer - will ever `push()` items in, and only one party - the Consumer - will `pop()` items out.
+A Producer/Consumer in this context could be a system module, process, or application thread.

-Finally, a lock-free SPSC FIFO... to-do
+Finally, a lock-free SPSC FIFO refers to an SPSC FIFO data structure that can be used in a multithreaded context without locking.
+In reality it's not realistic to prevent all locks - some level of synchronization between threads is needed to avoid undefined behaviour.
+But with the use of modern C++ and a good understanding of concurrent computing, we can reduce locking and achieve drastically better performance than we might get with simple mutex usage.

 ### Optimizations Overview